Five-dimensional compact stars in Einstein-Gauss-Bonnet gravity

 \section{Introduction}

 Einstein's General Relativity (GR) is one of the most successful gravity theories, even after almost one hundred years, that passes successfully with high accuracy all local observational tests both for weak and strong gravity regime \cite{Will2014}.
 Although successful in describing the observational and the experimental data, there are several unresolved issues which led to an extensive search for alternative gravity theories.
-In this direction the higher curvature gravity theories are wonderful tools to explore physics beyond the standard model.
+In this direction, higher curvature gravity theories are wonderful tools to explore physics beyond the standard model.
 Their philosophy is based on the metric modification of gravity that generalizes GR in higher dimensions.
 In particular, Lovelock gravity theories \cite{Lovelock1971, Lovelock1972} are fascinating extensions of GR that include higher curvature interactions while keeping the order of the field equations down to second order in derivatives.
-Furthermore, this theory is known to be free of ghosts \cite{Zwiebach, Zumino} when expanded on a flat space and obeys generalized Bianchi identities which ensure energy conservation.
+Furthermore, such theory is known to be free of ghosts \cite{Zwiebach, Zumino} when expanded on a flat space, and obeys the generalized Bianchi identities which ensure energy conservation.

-We will focus our attention on Einstein-Gauss-Bonnet (EGB) gravity, whose action is given by the Einstein-Hilbert term plus the cosmological constant term $\Lambda$, and both supplemented with the Gauss-Bonnet (GB) term, quadratic in the curvature.
-Such theory is also known to be most general metric torsion-free theory of gravity which leads to conserved equations of motion.
+Our primary objective in this paper is to develop a formalism for a thorough investigation of stellar structure in a broad class of alternative theories to the GR.
+Here, we will focus our attention on Einstein-Gauss-Bonnet (EGB) gravity, whose action is given by the Ricci scalar plus the Gauss-Bonnet (GB) term, quadratic in the curvature.
+This theory is also known to be most general metric torsion-free theory of gravity which leads to conserved equations of motion.
 In fact, the GB term naturally arises as a low energy effective action of heterotic string theory \cite{Wiltshire:1985us, Wheeler:1986}.
 Interestingly the GB term is a topological invariant in $4D$ spacetime, and hence does not contribute to the gravitational dynamics.
 Nevertheless, to get a non-trivial contribution, one can generally associate the GB term with a scalar field \cite{Odintsov:2020, Odintsov:2020sqy}.